siderolabs/talos/website/content/docs/v1.0/Local Platforms/virtualbox.md

 ### Download ISO Image

-In order to install Talos in Proxmox, you will need the ISO image from the Talos release page.
+In order to install Talos in VirtualBox, you will need the ISO image from the Talos release page.
 You can download `talos-amd64.iso` via [github.com/talos-systems/talos/releases](https://github.com/talos-systems/talos/releases)